ska-telescope/ska-docker/docs/src/docker_compose.rst

    # download official SKA images
    make pull

-Optional: the images can be pulled from an alternative account by supplying the DOCKER_REGISTRY_USER Makefile variable, e.g.,
+Optional: the images can be pulled from an alternative registry and/or account by supplying the DOCKER_REGISTRY_HOST and DOCKER_REGISTRY_USER Makefile variables respectively, e.g.,

 .. code-block:: console

    cd docker-compose
-   # download foo/tango-cpp, foo/tango-jive, etc.
+   # download foo/tango-cpp, foo/tango-jive, etc. from a registry at
+   # localhost:5000
-   make DOCKER_REGISTRY_USER=foo pull
+   make DOCKER_REGISTRY_HOST=localhost:5000 DOCKER_REGISTRY_USER=foo pull

 To start and stop a minimal TANGO system (database and databaseds server), execute: